publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch17/m__us_usc_t12_s1843.md

     (o) __Regulation of certain financial holding companies__

-    Notwithstanding subsection (a) of this section, a company that is not a bank holding company or a foreign bank (as defined in [section 3101(7) of this title][/us/usc/t12/s3101/7]) and becomes a financial holding company after November 12, 1999, may continue to engage in, or directly or indirectly own or control shares of a company engaged in, activities related to the trading, sale, or investment in commodities and underlying physical properties that were not permissible for bank holding companies to conduct in the United States as of September 30, 1997, if—
+    Notwithstanding subsection (a), a company that is not a bank holding company or a foreign bank (as defined in [section 3101(7) of this title][/us/usc/t12/s3101/7]) and becomes a financial holding company after November 12, 1999, may continue to engage in, or directly or indirectly own or control shares of a company engaged in, activities related to the trading, sale, or investment in commodities and underlying physical properties that were not permissible for bank holding companies to conduct in the United States as of September 30, 1997, if—

         (1) the holding company, or any subsidiary of the holding company, lawfully was engaged, directly or indirectly, in any of such activities as of September 30, 1997, in the United States;